-Had Mary Jackson stayed at the Inn, married again and then continued to live there with her second husband ?
+Had Mary Jackson stayed at the Inn, married again and then continued to live there with her second husband as te new landlord ?

 Meanwhile Francis Elliott sold the original Anchor Inn in the Market Place to Thomas Bradley junior in 1795.
 Born in 1770, he was the illegitimate son of clockmaker Thomas Bradley senior and Mary Smith, and was baptised as Thomas Bradley Smith.
 The child’s parents later married, on May 12th 1771.
 The Bradleys were part of a long line of Ilkeston innkeepeers.
 For example his younger brother was Henry who later traded as a beer seller up Heanor Road, and was then followed by a long line of Bradleys

 After mortgaging the property to John Shaw senior, a timber merchant in Trowell, Thomas Bradley junior eventually sold it outright to John in December 1799.
 At this time John Richardson was the landlord.

 And it was John Shaw who built the eight houses which stood in Anchor Row.

 John Shaw senior passed the property on to his son, John junior of Arnold, who surrendered it to Matthew Hobson senior in July 1825.
 It would be logical to assume that some time between 1799 and 1825 therefore, that the Anchor alehouse ceased ‘to serve’.